rotki/docs/usage-guides/index.md

 Refer to the [Sync data with rotki server](#sync-data-with-rotki-server) section to understand how the premium subscription works with multiple accounts/devices and how to sync your data with the rotki server.
 Syncing is disabled by default.

-### Important Considerations
+> [!IMPORTANT] Important Considerations
+>

-- **User Database vs. Global Database**: Syncing only involves the user database, not the global database.
+> - **User Database vs. Global Database**: Syncing only involves the user database, not the global database.
-- **Global Database**: Contains all assets data, global address book for names, and historical prices.
+> - **Global Database**: Contains all assets data, global address book for names, and historical prices.
 Premium syncing does not store your global database, so it is **essential** to manually move this database as well.
 You can see the guide of how to accomplish it [here](/usage-guides/#manually-move-global-database).

 Alternatively, you can use the [Exporting and importing user asset](/usage-guides/customization.html#exporting-and-importing-user-assets) function instead of moving the entire global database.